deadlyvipers/dojo_rules/introduction.md

-Favorite path is not Ruby, but I can not select git/
+Favorite path is not Ruby, but I can not select git.

+Deadly Skills
+* silent farts
+* ROFL jokes
+* scripting
+* sysadmin